 Notice how there’s nothing different about that link?
 It’s just a regular link.
 That’s one of the reasons that dofollow links are the most common — they’re the easiest to put in place.

 Nofollow backlinks are less common.
 They’re also less valuable.
-They’re used to tell search engines to ignore a particular link.
+They’re intentional tags, used to tell search engines to ignore a particular link.

 Google’s official definition of the nofollow tag is, “‘Nofollow’ provides a way for webmasters to tell search engines ‘Don't follow links on this page’ or ‘Don't follow this specific link.’"